 There could be certain limited situations in which opening and reading an employee's mail might be considered an invasion of privacy.
 These situations would be very fact-specific and guided by common law principles of tort law.
 Employees should consult an attorney for guidance.

-Some states, including California, Colorado, Connecticut, North Dakota and New York, have laws that prohibit employers from disciplining an employee based on off-duty activity on social networking sites, unless the activity can be shown to damage the company in some way.
+Some states have laws that prohibit employers from disciplining an employee based on off-duty activity on social networking sites, unless the activity can be shown to damage the company in some way.
 In general, posts that are work-related have the potential to cause the company damage.
 Anti-discrimination laws prohibit employers from disciplining employees based on age, race, color, religion, national origin or gender.
-If you feel that you have been discriminated against, contact a lawyer.
-You can find a lawyer who specializes in employment law via the National Employment Lawyers Association.

 The National Labor Relations Board (NLRB) has issued a number of rulings involving questions about employer social media policies.
 The NLRB has indicated that these cases are extremely fact-specific.
 It has provided the following general guidance:

 - Employer policies should not be so sweeping that they prohibit the kinds of activity protected by federal labor law, such as the discussion of wages or working conditions among employees.